Ancient Crossroads: 14 Days Through Afghanistan

-From Kabul's Museums to Herat's Blue Mosque
+From Kabul's Bazaars to the Blue Mosque of Mazar-i-Sharif and Herat's Timeless Minarets

 Trip Overview